 - 14” mattress profile

 - 2” foam base pad underneath the air chamber(s)

-- Comfort foam has 5 zones specifically designed to contour to your head, shoulders, lower back, hips, and knees
+- Comfort foam has 5 zones specifically designed to contour to the head, shoulders, lower back, hips, and knees

 - Duvet-style pillowtop that includes: approximately 3” of Hypersoft Quilting Foam for a plush surface

 What I Found From Several Live Chat Sessions